justagist/panda_simulator/README.md

 - [*Franka ROS Interface*][fri-repo] ([`v0.7.1`](https://github.com/justagist/franka_ros_interface/tree/v0.7.1) branch)
 - [*franka_panda_description*][fpd-repo] (urdf and model files from *panda_description* package modified to work in Gazebo, with the custom controllers, and more realistic dynamics parameters)
 - [*orocos-kinematics-dynamics*](https://github.com/orocos/orocos_kinematics_dynamics)

+**NOTE**: The franka_panda_description package above has to be independently updated regularly (using `git pull`) to get the latest robot description, visual and dynamics parameters.

 #### Building the Package